Invest in ADC Therapeutics SA (ADCT) to keep your portfolio healthy - The Dwinnex

 Upgrades & Downgrades

 In addition, analysts’ ratings and any changes thereto give investors an idea of the stock’s future direction.
+In the most recent recommendation for this company, CapitalOne on December 06, 2022, initiated with a Overweight rating and assigned the stock a target price of $12.

-In the most recent recommendation for the company, BofA Securities on November 09, 2022, Downgraded its rating to Neutral and sets its target price to $7 from $14 previously.
+On November 09, 2022, BofA Securities Downgraded its rating to Neutral which previously was Buy and also lowered its target price recommendation from $14 to $7.

 Valuation Measures: